-1. Grant the appeal and approve the project that the Planning Commission denied by adopting Resolution No. 22-39 (Exhibit A).
+- 1. Grant the appeal and approve the project that the Planning Commission denied by adopting Resolution No. 22-39 (Exhibit A). - 2.
+Elect to grant the appeal, but approve the revised project alternative (submitted on November 19, 2021).
+If the Council elects this option it should direct staff to revise the resolution to reflect approval of the revised project alternative which would return on the Council's consent calendar.

-- 2. Elect to grant the appeal, but approve the revised project alternative (submitted on November 19, 2021).
-If the Council elects this option it should direct staff to revise the resolution to reflect approval of the revised project alternative which would return on the Council's consent calendar. - 3.
-Deny the appeal of the Planning Commission's decision. - 4.
-Remand the revised project alternative to the Planning Commission for its consideration.
+- 3. Deny the appeal of the Planning Commission's decision, which would deny the project. - 4.
+Remand the project alternative to the Planning Commission for its consideration.